About Gabriola Island

 Gabriola Island is 20 minutes by ferry from Nanaimo (hourly service from 6am to 11pm).
 Nanaimo has exceptional shopping, Vancouver Island University, The Port Theatre and all that a thriving city can offer.
 From Nanaimo it is an hour and a half drive to Victoria, a city that delights tourists and locals alike; or less than 2 hours by ferry to Vancouver, a large and exciting city in a setting of great natural beauty.
 Or take the floatplane from Silva Bay, on Gabriola Island, to the Vancouver airport in just minutes.

 Gabriola Island offers the perfect blend for those who wish to be closer to nature, not further from civilization.

 A Brief History of Gabriola

-The first non-native contact with the Snuneymux was with the Spanish Navy when they visited the Gulf Islands in 1791-92.
-By the 1860’s non-native settlements had been established on Gabriola and relations between the settlers and natives were friendly.
+The first non-native contact with the Snuneymuxw was with the Spanish Navy when they visited the Gulf Islands in 1791-92.
+By the 1870’s non-native settlements had been established on Gabriola.

 During the early 1900’s Gabriola became a favourite summer recreational destination – private land owners began to build small cottages near the beach for summer getaways.
 By the 1970’s Gabriola had been substantially subdivided in anticipation of residential development.

-Throughout the last few decades the population of Gabriola has grown from approximately 350 to the now 5000 with development increasing and more substantial homes being built as people move to the islands to retire, start businesses or to commute to Nanaimo.
+Throughout the last many decades the population of Gabriola has grown from approximately 17 settler-colonizers in the 1870’s to the now 4500+/- with development increasing and more substantial homes and developments being built as people move to the islands to retire, start businesses or to commute to Nanaimo.

 Although Gabriola has developed considerably from its original state the island retains its natural beauty and continues to deliver peace and quiet to its residents.